Nasal sprays for cold relief

 Here are the steps to follow when you use a nasal spray:

-- Clear your nasal passageway by blowing your nose.
+- Clear your nasal passageway by blowing your nose

-- Take the cap off the bottle and follow directions for shaking the bottle if
+- Take the cap off the bottle and follow directions for shaking the bottle if necessary

 - Before you spray the medication into your nose, block one nostril by pressing a finger against it lightly

 - Put your thumb at the bottom of the pump bottle, or follow the directions if there is a different delivery system for the spray - the hole at the top of the bottle should be underneath your open nostril

 - In order to keep the medication in your nose, don't blow your nose right away, and try not to sneeze

-It's important that you follow directions from your GP, pharmacist, or from the medication package about the number of times per day you should use the medicine.
+It's important that you follow directions from your GP, pharmacist, or from the medication package about the number of times per day you should use the treatment.

 Who should not use nasal sprays?